 Currently, OMH operates 24 State psychiatric centers, including 15 facilities for adults, 4 for children and 3 for forensic patients, more than 50 residential care facilities, and over 100 outpatient programs.
 These provide a mix of inpatient, residential and outpatient services.
 In addition, OMH currently operates two research facilities, the Nathan S. Kline Institute and the New York State Psychiatric Institute, which conduct basic research into the causes and treatment of mental illness.
 OMH is responsible for regulating and licensing mental health programs operated by local governments and not-for-profit and proprietary agencies.
 In that capacity, OMH oversees a large array of programs, including more than 1,500 licensed inpatient, outpatient and residential programs and more than 3,000 unlicensed housing and support programs.
-In connection with the foregoing, OMH is responsible for, among other things, the regulation and licensing of certain of the Voluntary Agency Facilities financed with the proceeds of the Bonds as well as certain of the Voluntary Agency Facilities financed with the proceeds of the Prior Authority Bonds.
-Such regulation and licensing includes, among other things, participation in the determination as to the need for the facility, review of plans and specifications for construction of the facility, the right to conduct inspections and audits and the establishment of a reimbursement rate for client care.
-In addition, the capital costs and projected financing sources for any such Voluntary Agency Facilities financed from proceeds of the Bonds and the Prior Authority Bonds are subject to the approval of the New York State Division of the Budget ("DOB").
+In connection with these housing related programs, OMH is responsible for the regulation and licensing of certain of the Voluntary Agency Facilities financed with the proceeds of the Bonds and/or the Prior Authority Bonds.
+Such regulation and licensing includes participation in the determination of a facility's needs, review of plans and specifications for construction, the right to inspect and audit, and the establishment of reimbursement rates for client care.
+Additionally, the capital costs and projected financing sources for any such Voluntary Agency Facilities financed from proceeds of the Bonds and the Prior Authority Bonds are subject to the approval of the New York State Division of the Budget ("DOB").